GSA Forum: Connecting Health Care, Public Health, and Community for Dementia Detection and Care

 GSA Forum: Connecting Health Care, Public Health, and Community for Dementia Detection and Care is your opportunity to move from knowing to doing.
 Connect with leaders in clinical care, research, and public health who are driving real change through the KAER framework.

-Moderated by Dr. Soo Borson and Dr. Joshua Chodosh, this live-online forum brings together clinicians, researchers, public health professionals, and industry leaders to explore practical, real-world approaches to improving dementia diagnosis and care.
+Moderated by Drs.
+Soo Borson and Joshua Chodosh, this live forum brings together clinicians, researchers, public health professionals, and industry leaders to explore practical, real-world approaches to improving dementia diagnosis and care.

 Participants will:

-• Gain practical tools to improve early detection, diagnosis, and connection to care.
+- Gain practical skills to improve early detection, diagnosis, and connection to care

 Professor, Keck USC School of Medicine

-Co-Lead, BOLD Center on Early Detection of Dementia
+Co-Lead, BOLD Center on Early Detection of Dementia, NYU Langone

 Donna Barrett, MSW, LSW